 Monitoring Results and Reporting: The results of the project monitoring will be summarized following the end of each calendar year by UWCD.
 Water level and water quality results will be graphed and mapped for ease of examination.
-The results will be summarized in the Annual Report and circulated to FCGMA and Oxnard by April 1st.
+The results will be summarized in a memo and circulated to FCGMA and Oxnard.